 Accessories for Winter Wedding Dresses:

 Winter weddings typically call for colder temperatures, which means outerwear is a must.
 “Brides have more options now than ever for this important winter wedding accessory,” says Marbais.
 She recommends chatting with your bridal stylist to learn what pairs best with your chosen dress.
-This could be a faux fur wrap, an elegant cape, or even an oversized comfy sweater.
+This could be a faux fur coat or shawl, a vintage cape, or even an oversized comfy sweater.
 Even if they don’t sell these in their store, they may have some recommendations for where you can find them.

-Gloves are also making a huge comeback, especially now with COVID-19, notes Lahav.
-“Fashion is always influenced by what’s going on in the world.
-Gloves have found their way back into our lives, but less from a hygienic POV, and more of a stylish one,” she says. ”Combining a nice pair of gloves with your gown is a wonderful way to cover yourself, but also a way to create two looks.”.
+Gloves are also making a huge comeback, notes Lahav.
+“Combining a nice pair of gloves with your gown is a wonderful way to cover yourself, but also a way to create two looks.”

 Shopping for shoes for your winter wedding?
 Marbais urges brides to not only keep style in mind, but functionality as well.
 “While snow is incredibly magical, having the right pair of shoes will make getting around much easier,” she says.
 “It wouldn’t be a bad idea to have two pairs of shoes to choose from, depending on how the weather turns out the day of the wedding.”